Healthier Snacks That May Support Your Weight Loss Goals

 6. Apple Slices with Chocolate and Peanut Butter

 Another source of fiber and vitamin C, apples are the perfect grab-and-go snack.
-To add a dose of protein and satiating healthy fats, slice one up and top with peanut butter, then drizzle with chocolate syrup for a real treat.
+To add a dose of protein and satiating healthy fats, slice one up and top with peanut butter, then drizzle with chocolate syrup.
 (Pro tip: When prepping an apple-based snack you’ll eat later, prevent browning with a squeeze of fresh lemon juice.)

 7. Maple-Pecan Fried Bananas

 Bananas are full of fiber as well as potassium, an essential mineral that helps support healthy blood pressure.
 Another pro: They’re naturally sweet.
-Fry and top with protein-rich pecans to treat yourself.
+Fry and top with protein-rich pecans.
 You’ll find the recipe here.

-Nothing threatens a day of smart snacking like a box of glazed donuts in the break room or a coworker’s homemade cookies.
-While there’s nothing wrong with enjoying the occasional office sweet, having a few minimally messy, healthier go-to options can prevent you from overindulging.
+While there’s nothing wrong with enjoying the occasional office donut, having a few minimally messy, healthier go-to options can prevent you from overindulging.
+Try these:

 • Seeds